In today’s article, we’ll show you 5 critical points you need to know about kitchen flies and allergy. Keep reading to

 - Recommendations: Wondercide Natural Insect Repellent

 - KILLS & REPELS.
 A preventative and a treatment, this plant-powered insect spray kills and repels indoor pests and keeps your home protected.
 Kills...

 - PROTECT YOUR HOME.
 This versatile bug control spray is also an indoor flea treatment and flea killer for your home.
-It kills fleas in carpet,...
+It kills adult fleas on household...

-- SAFE AROUND DOGS & CATS WHEN USED AS DIRECTED.
-This spray is gentle enough to use several times a week around your loved ones and pets throughout the...
+- SAFE AROUND PETS & FAMILY WHEN USED AS DIRECTED.
+This spray is safe for daily use around dogs, cats, and family throughout the house when used as...